-During the past 12 months, the total estimated volume from all recorded overflows was 1,175 gallons or approximately 0.00004 percent of the total volume of wastewater that was collected, transported and treated.
-There were a total of four overflows on our wastewater collection system.
-Three of these overflows were due to debris and one due to a mechanical malfunction.
-None of the overflows reaching surface waters exceeded 1,000 gallons.
-All overflows were reported in accordance with State regulations to the NC Division of Water Resources.
-There were no Notices of Violation or penalties assessed for any overflow.
+During the past 12 months, the total estimated volume from all recorded overflows was 52,462 gallons or approximately 0.0013% percent of the total volume of wastewater that was collected, transported and treated.
+There were a total of sixteen overflows on our wastewater collection system.
+Six of these overflows were due to debris, grease or roots; one was the result of a mechanical malfunction; and one was the result of contractor damage.